Scheme Details

 Public Engagement

-When is the public engagement period?
+When was the public engagement period?

-How will the public engagement work?
+How did the public engagement work?

 • 6th and 20th November – at our market stall in Chichester traders' market